Author – Abhinandan Dubey

 Jugaad is undeniably an Indian approach of innovating novel, ground-breaking ideas to solve day-to-day problems.
 The spirit of Jugaad is embodied in the ability to work within limited resources to build something valuable.
 Hence, Jugaad is perhaps a promising alternative for creating cost-effective eco-friendly solutions that can offer an inexpensive and profitable product.
 Particularly, Indian farmers need to be extremely innovative to find cost-effective solutions, since they have to deal with a severe lack of resources in the remote areas.

-Here are a few innovative ideas that have turned out to be an eco-friendly Jugaad innovations as well:
+Jugaad innovation is a buzzword in the business world today but it was always the preferred way among rural Indian farmers.
+Here are a few innovative ideas that have turned out to be eco-friendly Jugaad innovations as well:

 Edir – Eco-Friendly Fishing Trap

 Fishing is a primary occupation in India and a large populace survives on it.
 Even in the hinterland, fishing in the rivers and streams provides much needed food and resources.
 The Galo, a tribe in Arunachal Pradesh in Northeast India is adept in fishing in not one, but many ways.
 The tribe’s tools and techniques are completely eco-friendly too.
 The common fishing tool used by Galos named ‘Edir’ is made from locally available bamboo material.